 9. The client’s right to refuse the work

-When copy-editing has been completed on a document, the client has two days from the next business day to evaluate, accept or claim a re-edit.
+When copy-editing has been completed on a document, the client has three days from the next business day to evaluate, accept or claim a re-edit.

 If the client does not accept your work, the client can claim a re-edit by you, stating explicit reasons for doing so.
 The client must have made no changes to the document, and addressed all of your notes and comments.